 Prerequisites: "C" or better in Pre-AP Physics and the Earth or in Physics and the Earth.
-Trigonometry with a C or better.
+Completion of Algebra II and currently enrolled in a course that includes trigonometry.

 This course will prepare you to take the AP Physics 1 exam; it is taught at the same level and pace as a college Physics course.
 Strongly encouraged for Engineering or Science careers.
 Recommended summer assignments available in May to review your concepts from Physical Science; due at the end of the first full week of school.